3D Cell-Based Assays for Drug Discovery Services

 HepG2 human liver carcinoma cells cultured in our 3D Mimetix tissue culture plate retain their basic functionality (urea and albumin production) and re-acquire metabolic CYP450 activity over 28 days.

-Human epithelial breast cancer cells show a 3D phenotype
+Human breast cancer cell lines show a 3D phenotype